Menu Close

 Wiring issues exist across multiple areas, the home still relies on outdated wiring methods, the system has been modified repeatedly, or the house is being modernized for long-term use.

-Seattle Permits, Inspections, and Code-Focused Rewiring
+Seattle Permits, SDCI Inspections, and Seattle City Light Coordination

 Permit-Ready Electrical Work